oroinc/crm/Resources/doc/reference/frontend/index.md

 Main classes and responsibilities:

 * **OroApp.DatagridFilterList** - container for filters, renders all active filters, has a control to enable and disable filters
+* **OroApp.DatagridFilter** - abstract filter that has common methods for all filters
-* **OroApp.DatagridFilter** - basic filter allows user to enter text value that will be used for data filtering
+* **OroApp.DatagridFilterText** - basic filter allows user to enter text value that will be used for data filtering
 * **OroApp.DatagridFilterChoice** - filter that has input for value and inputs for operator, such as "contains", "not contains" and so on
+* **OroApp.DatagridFilterNumber** - filter for that has operator and additionally able to format value as a number (integer, decimal)
 * **OroApp.DatagridFilterSelect** - filter that allows to select one of available values
 * **OroApp.DatagridFilterMultiSelect** - filter that allows to select any available values
 * **OroApp.MultiSelectDecorator** - encapsulates additional logic related to select and multiselect widgets (filter list, select and multiselect filters)